Advanced level English - Britain

 For these thirty-nine, death in the back of an airless sealed truck was the ultimate price they paid for a journey that took them half way round the world, from villages in Viet-Nam, to the destination they were so keen to reach; Britain.

 This was not the first lorry of death to have been discovered in Britain; nor the worst.
-The worst was in June 2000 when 58 bodies were discovered by customs in the back of a lorry that had just arrived in Dover.
+The worst was in June 2000 when 58 bodies were discovered by customs in the back of a truck that had just arrived in Dover.
 These were men and women who had come from China, hoping to find a better life in the UK.
 Others have drowned while trying to cross the English Channel in small boats.

 In addition, many imagine that Britain is a country where they will be easily understood, given that millions of people all over the world, even in poor countries, have learned enough English to get by with.
 They also believe that it is easy to avoid being caught in Britain, as people in the UK do not carry identity cards.

-Many dream of a better life; many dream that “the grass is greener on the far side of the hill�?.
-Sometime it is.
-But sometimes the reality is very different.
-Sometimes there is no grass.
+Many dream of a better life; many dream that “the grass is greener on the far side of the hill" – and sometime it is.
+But some never even reach the far side of the hill, and for others the grass they find on arrival is not green at all..

 .